talitahalboth/ai-for-cross-stitching/README.md

 ### Finding colour of each stitch

 Once again, we utilize OpenCV template matching to identify the coordinates of each colour.
 These coordinates will form the path that we follow when cross stitching each colour.
+To to that, we use a genetic algorithm.
+To speed things up, on this part we use multiple threads, and each template is a seperate thread.

 #### Example: